greydamian/netbat-java/README.md

   * JRE (Java Runtime Environment) >= 7
 * Unix (with dependencies from sublist)
   * JRE (Java Runtime Environment) >= 7
-* OS X (with dependencies from sublist)
+* Apple OS X (with dependencies from sublist)
   * JRE (Java Runtime Environment) >= 7
-* Windows (with dependencies from sublist)
+* Microsoft Windows (with dependencies from sublist)
   * JRE (Java Runtime Environment) >= 7

 Installation
 ------------

-### Linux/Unix/OS X
+### Linux/Unix/Apple OS X

 Full installation of netbat-java is a 2 step process.
 However, the second step is optional.

-Firstly, navigate to the src directory and run the following command:
+Firstly, navigate into the root directory of the project and run the following
+command:

     $ bash build.sh

-Once this has completed, you can run netbat-java by navigating to the bin directory and running the following command:
+Once this has completed, you can run netbat-java by navigating into the bin directory and running the following command:

     $ ./netbat-java